2010 AFL Grand Final: Norm Smith Medal

 Scott Pendlebury was awarded the Norm Smith Medal as the best player in the grand final replay, earning ten votes; he accumulated 29 disposals, seven marks and laid eleven tackles.
-Steele Sidebottom (26 disposals, two goals) was a close second, with eight votes.
-Dale Thomas (27 disposals, eight marks) was third, with four votes, and Swan, Jolly, Ball and Nathan Brown also polled votes.
+Sidebottom (26 disposals, two goals) was a close second, with eight votes.
+Thomas (27 disposals, eight marks) was third, with four votes, and Swan, Jolly, Luke Ball and Nathan Brown also polled votes.
 The medal was fittingly presented to Pendlebury by former North Melbourne star Arnold Briedis, best on ground in the 1977 replay.

 Overall

 The statistics of the match, unlike the drawn grand final, were mostly dominated by Collingwood.
 Collingwood beat St Kilda for disposals (379–326), kicks (250–178), marks (121–84) and tackles (87–67), while St Kilda had more handpasses than Collingwood (148–129).
 Collingwood was particularly dominant at ruck contests, winning 47 tap-outs to St Kilda's 26.

 The win was the fifteenth VFL/AFL premiership won by Collingwood in its 114 years in the league.
 It was Collingwood's first premiership since 1990, only its second since 1958.
 It was the ninth time that Collingwood won both the premiership and the minor premiership in the same year, but the first time since 1930.
 It was also Collingwood's second consecutive premiership to be won in October and their first premiership since 1990.
 It was the third premiership won by Michael Malthouse as a coach, having previously won with the West Coast Eagles in 1992 and 1994, joining Leigh Matthews, David Parkin, Allan Jeans and Ron Barassi as coaches who have led more than one club to a premiership.
 With its loss, St Kilda became the first team since Collingwood in 2002 and 2003 to finish runners-up twice in a row.

 The grand final replay was attended by 93,853 people, roughly 6,000 fewer than the drawn grand final.
 This was consistent with previous grand final replays in 1948 and 1977, both of which drew lower attendances than the drawn grand finals which preceded them.